Random Forest

 Using Categorical Variables

-Only numeric variables can be used as predictors.
-To use categorical variables, convert them to numeric dummy variables using the Dummy Coding tab before running the analysis.
+Numeric columns with an interval or ratio scale and boolean columns can be used as predictors; boolean values are treated as 0/1.
+To use nominal or ordinal categorical variables, convert them to numeric dummy variables using the Dummy Coding tab before running the analysis.

 Automatic Exclusion of Missing Values

-During training, rows containing missing values (null), non-numeric values, or infinity in the selected variables are automatically excluded.
+During fitting, rows containing missing values (null), non-numeric values, or infinity in the selected variables are automatically excluded.
 When exclusions occur, the Samples field in the results shows the number of excluded rows.
+No automatic warning is shown even when many rows are excluded, so check the excluded count in Samples.
 This is listwise deletion.
 See Missing Data Mechanisms for conditions under which it yields valid estimates.

 During prediction, rows with missing predictor values are skipped and receive null in the prediction columns.
 The number of skipped rows is reported in the results.